Anointing of Jesus

 The anointings of Jesus’s head or feet are events recorded in the four gospels.
-The account in Matthew 26, Mark 14, and John 12 takes place on the Holy Wednesday of Holy Week at the house of Simon the Leper in Bethany, a village in Judaea on the southeastern slope of the Mount of Olives.
+The account in Matthew 26, Mark 14, takes place on Holy Wednesday, while the account in John 12 takes place 6 days before Passover in Bethany, a village in Judaea on the southeastern slope of the Mount of Olives, where Lazarus lived.
 In Matthew and Mark, he is anointed by an unnamed woman.
-In John, the woman is identified as Mary of Bethany, the sister of Martha and Lazarus.
-The event in Luke features an unknown sinful woman, and is in the northern region, as Luke 7 indicates Jesus was ministering in the northern regions of Nain and Capernaum.
+In John, the woman is identified as Mary of Bethany, the sister of Martha and Lazarus of Bethany.
+The event in Luke features an unnamed sinful woman, and is in the northern region, as Luke 7 indicates Jesus was ministering in the northern regions of Nain and Capernaum.
 The honorific anointing with perfume is an action frequently mentioned in other literature from the time; however, using long hair to dry Jesus's feet, as in John and Luke, is not recorded elsewhere, and should be regarded as an exceptional gesture.
 Considerable debate has discussed the identity of the woman, the location, timing, and the message.